mmeil3/FireClimateSpatialAnalysis/README.md

 plot(envelope_k)
 ```
 ### Interpolation

 ### Semivariogram
+The shape of a variogram helps us describe how the data is spatially autocorrelated.
+There are three main components that are important for interpreting the results of a semivariogram model: the sill, nugget, and range (Oyana, 263, p.
+284).
+The sill being when the curve levels off, the nugget is for values that are very close to zero, this gives us an idea of the noise in our data.
+This is not necessarily a measurement error, but reminds us that some values that are close together may not be identical.
+The range is the distance from where the variogram first reaches, to where it levels off, where there is no more spatial autocorrelation.

 #### Inverse Weighted Distance

 We then created a density surface for temperature using the point data from the weather stations across the province.
 The Inverse Distance Weighting method was employed to estimate a surface.
 IDW is a deterministic interpolation technique that estimates the values of unsampled points from values at nearby locations (Oyana, 2021, p.
 282).
 This helps predict values where measurements are not available.
 It’s important to note it is topographically sensitive.
+We interpret the results from our interpolated surface visually.

 The formula below is used to calculate a surface:
 $$